-(1) Advances for anticipated travel expenses should be requested at least one week30 days prior to the expected departure.
-The Finance department Comptroller requires that expenses be submitted on by Friday for release the following Friday.
-To avoid unnecessary paperwork, it is suggested that advances not be obtained for less than \$50.

-(2) Travel advances will be limited to the costs of registration fees, hotel reservations or any other expenses that must be pre-paid.
-Meals, mileage, tolls or other incidental travel expenses will be reimbursed upon submission of travel voucher.

-(3) Travel advances will not be granted unless sufficient funds are available in the appropriate cost center, the travel is approved in the original budget, or the Department Director is granted permission by the County Administrator, the Deputy County Administrator, or Assistant County Administrator, and submits a budget line item transfer/amendment in accordance with the County's financial procedures to cover unbudgeted travel.
+- (1) Advances for anticipated travel expenses should be requested at least one week prior to the expected departure.
+The Finance department requires that expenses be submitted on Friday for release the following Friday.
+To avoid unnecessary paperwork, it is suggested that advances not be obtained for less than \$50. - (2) Travel advances will be limited to the costs of registration fees, hotel reservations or any other expenses that must be pre-paid.
+Meals, mileage, tolls or other incidental travel expenses will be reimbursed upon submission of travel voucher. - (3) Travel advances will not be granted unless sufficient funds are available in the appropriate cost center or the Department Director submits a budget line item transfer/amendment in accordance with the County's financial procedures.